The best sales to shop today: Apple, Madewell, Sur La Table and more - CNN Underscored

 - The Keurig K-Slim is perfect for those with limited counter space, and today it’s $40 off at Best Buy.

-- Dig into eight boxes of Barilla Whole Wheat Penne Pasta for just $7.04, an all-time low price at Amazon.
+- Dig into eight boxes of Barilla Whole-Wheat Penne Pasta for just $7.04, an all-time low price at Amazon.

 - A range of leather accessories, including a few smart-looking bifold wallets, are on sale at Amazon today only.